Coconut Grove vs Brickell: Which Miami Neighborhood is Better?

 Being a busier and denser area, Brickell has a few more transportation options, including the free Metromover that you can take to Wynwood, Coconut Grove, and Downtown Miami.
 From there,

 you can connect to the Brightline trains that can rapidly move you to areas throughout and beyond the city.
 You can also take advantage of the free Brickell trolley to get around within the neighborhood, as well as the airport shuttle that runs every 20 minutes.
+But if you're planning on sailing the Miami River, make sure to check the daily Brickell Bridge schedule.

 Both neighborhoods are also served by several buses.